tegacodes/Dark-Ecology-Studio/README.md

 | Week 13 |No lecture|<ul><li>Studio</li></ul>||
 | Week 14 |No lecture|<ul><li>Project setup.</li></ul>|Final projects due|

+###Attendence
+Miss more than 3 classes and you fail.

 ##Readings and homework:

+Readings are available on the [class Moodle.](http://moodle.purchase.edu/moodle2/course/view.php?id=24943)

 Readings and homework are listed the week they are due and are compulsory.
 I advise printing out readings and doing them with a pen in hand.
 It helps to do these away from the Internet!
 Readings may be adjusted throughout term, so check back regularly for upcoming requirements.
 Also, note that I do not agree with the views expressed in these readings, in fact, some are included as I specifically disagree with the author's perspective.
 Always approach with a critical eye.

 #####Reading response: